NBVOA Logo

 About the NorthBay Volleyball Officials Association

-This handbook is presented by the NBVOA and contains NBVOA policies, Federation rule changes, mechanics, and other useful information for officials.
+This information is presented by the NBVOA and contains NBVOA policies, Federation rule changes, mechanics, and other useful information for officials.
 The content is based upon information obtained from NBVA board members, coaches and other related sources.

 Hope you have a good season, and remember, EVERY match is important to the players and coaches, so work hard for them!